 Further, given we are an overrepresented minority, it is unlikely colleges will look favorably upon our children.
 This combination of average intelligence and overrepresentation results in us finding different ways to provide for our children.

-Below is a chart that shows $85,846 of the total 529 plan amount is considered tax-free gains that can be used to pay for college or private grade school.
+Below is a chart that shows $85,846 of the total 529 plan amount is considered tax-free gains.
+These gains can be used to pay for college or private grade school.

 Given the absurd and rising cost of a college education, I never thought about using a 529 plan as a wealth transfer vehicle.
 We're just trying to keep up.
 However, given billionaires pay such a low percentage of their wealth in taxes and some billionaires have used a Roth IRA to earn millions of tax-free gains, I'm inspired.